 Trains per day

-It's difficult to get from London to Cologne without changing at least 1 times.
+It's difficult to get from London to Cologne without transferring at least once.

 The journey by train from London to Cologne is made in two stages.
 The first leg is made on the high-speed Eurostar service, traveling from London St Pancras to Brussels-Midi where passengers will transfer to Deutsche Bahn services to complete the second leg and arrive in Cologne.
 Numerous departures throughout the day give passengers a choice of departure, starting as early as 7:00 a.m. on weekdays and 9:00 a.m. on weekends.